 Doing Things With Videogames

 Option 2: Create a New Chapter: Again using model, methods, or theory frameworks from Bogost’s book (and/or your own) – identify and describe another thing video games do.
-In effect, mobilize the theoretical frames, discourse/terminologies and models provided in Doing Things with Videogames and write a “short chapter” that you could tack onto the book as an appendix, or new chapter for the next edition.
-Be specific and (like option 1) consider looking for things like design/formal properties, simulation, procedural mechanics, role-play, representation and identity and social/technical contexts for play, and what/how people learn.
+In effect, mobilize the theoretical frames, terminologies and models provided in Doing Things with Videogames and write a “short chapter” that you could tack onto the book as an appendix, or new chapter for the next edition.
+Be specific and (like option 1) consider looking for things like design/formal properties, simulation, procedural mechanics, role-play, representation and identity and social/technical contexts and uses for play, and what/how people learn.